mshroyer/coursepointer/rust/geo/README.md

 git submodule update
 ```

+You should then be able to build the crate with `cargo build`.

+## Updating GeographicLib

-It also requires the cmake-generated `BUILD/include/Config.h` file.
-To generated it run:
+The build requires the cmake-generated `BUILD/include/Config.h` file to be coped into the include/geographiclib
+directory.
+After upgrading the library, regenerated this header file by running:

 ```bash
 mkdir vendor/geographiclib/BUILD
 cd vendor/geographiclib/BUILD
 cmake .. -DBUILD_SHARED_LIBS=OFF
 ```

-You should then be able to build the crate with `cargo build`.